-Spring Green, Wisconsin ~ In the early 1940’s Alex Jordan fell in love with a chimney of rocks, after picnicking and camping on those rocks, Alex purchased the land and started to build a very unusual house.
+Spring Green, Wisconsin ~ In the early 1940’s Alex Jordan fell in love with a chimney of rocks.
+After picnicking and camping on those rocks, Alex purchased the land and built a very unusual house.
 A house that over the years took on a life of its own.

 7 | Jurustic Park

-Marshfield, Wisconsin ~ Jurustic Park is a quirky park where paleontologist Clyde Wynia excavates and recreates now extinct creatures that once inhabited McMillian Marsh near Marshfield during the Iron Age.
+Marshfield, Wisconsin ~ Jurustic Park is a quirky park where paleontologist Clyde Wynia excavates and recreates now extinct creatures that once inhabited McMillian Marsh near Marshfield Iron Age.

 The bones of these marsh creatures were metal, and many of the species died out when farming and industry moved into the area.
 The creatures were said to have been harvested for parts that were to be used on the machinery.
-Between that and rust the creatures became extinct.
-All except those that have now found residence at Jurustic Park.
+The creatures became extinct between that and rust—all except those that have now found residence at Jurustic Park.
 A visit here is an experience!

 8 | Worlds Largest Round Barn

 Marshfield, Wisconsin ~ The World’s Largest Round Barn is the red fairground barn in Marshfield, Wisconsin.
-In the fall of 2015 groups joined forces to construct a landmark building that would meet the yearly needs of multiple city organizations.
+In the fall of 2015, groups joined forces to construct a landmark building that would meet multiple city organizations’ yearly needs.

 The enormous structure was built without the help of scaffolding.
-The size of the barn is approximately 150 feet in diameter and is 70 feet high at the top of the cupola.
-The round construction was thought to be more sturdy, wind-resistant, and more efficient with a central feeding area.
+The barn’s size is approximately 150 feet in diameter and is 70 feet high at the top of the cupola.
+The round construction was more sturdy, wind-resistant, and more efficient with a central feeding area.

 All quarrying stopped on that day in 1939 and never resumed.
-The excitement of the discovery brought so many curiosity seekers that the Cave had to be closed in order to preserve it, while wooden path ways and bridges were installed throughout the caves.
+The discovery’s excitement brought so many curiosity seekers that the Cave had to be closed to preserve it.
+At the same time, wooden pathways and bridges were installed throughout the caves.